C# 14 features

 What actually shipped in C# 14, with code.

-This pillar indexes everything I’ve written about C# 14 language features: union types, partial constructors and events, extension types, and the smaller ergonomic wins that are easy to miss in the official release notes.
+This pillar indexes everything I’ve written about C# 14 language features: extension members, partial constructors and events, the field keyword, user-defined compound assignment, and the smaller ergonomic wins that are easy to miss in the official release notes.

 What to read first